3. ABOUT THE WORLD TRANSFORMATION MOVEMENT

 Jeremy fully explains that he was able to solve the human condition by being exceptionally free of hurt and its alienation from our ‘soul’, and consequently having a relatively uncorrupted access to his (and our species’) original cooperative and loving instinctive self or soul, which is an amazing realisation given how rare that state is.
 And so it is completely natural that when someone who is appreciative of Jeremy’s achievement in solving the human condition expresses amazement about Jeremy’s wonderful access to his/our soul and all the truth it has access to, that does not mean they are revering or worshipping Jeremy as some sort of deity or god or fantastic supernatural being, it just means they are amazed, and they absolutely should be able to say that they are amazed if they are.
 There’s a big difference between being amazed about and loving Jeremy’s relatively uncorrupted soul and worshipping Jeremy in some personality ‘cυlt’ way.

-The following exchange, starting with a message from Michael Manolis, the founder of the WTM Broome Centre, to Jeremy, is instructive about the lack of ego and lack of personality veneration in recognising Jeremy’s extraordinary access to his soul.
+The following exchange, starting with a message to Jeremy from Michael Manolis, from the well-known Australian indigenous band, Kuckles (they created the acclaimed musical Bran Nue Day), is instructive about the lack of ego and lack of personality veneration in recognising Jeremy’s extraordinary access to his soul.
 Michael sent a message to Jeremy saying that a neighbour of his has watched THE Interview and said about Jeremy that ‘you’re a wonderful guy🙂’.
 Jeremy responded to Mick that ‘I’m just a shit kicker like you and everyone else Mick but I do have a wonderful soul, I’m in awe of the fucking thing, it looks after me and it’ll look after the whole world.
 That’s a super duper soul for you that’s for sure…Lots of love from us all to your neighbour too Mr mighty Mick.’

 WTM founding member Genevieve Salter then made the comment that Jeremy’s deference to his soul is very like Christ saying, ‘By myself I can do nothing; I judge only as I hear, and my judgment is just, for I seek not to please myself but him who sent me [I am not a resigned, insecure, egocentric person, rather someone who follows what his Integrative-Meaning-acknowledging, soul-guided, truthful mind says is right]’ (John 5:30).